olgatsiouri1996/siRNA-mapped-to-Niben-length-distribution/README.md

 ```shell
 docker run --rm -it -v /home/linuxubuntu2004/Desktop:/data pegi3s/r_data-analysis Rscript /data/length_distribution_mapped_to_niben_transcripts_calculation.R
 ```
-the group.txt file can be modified for use in other projects
+the group.txt file(that in this case contains 4 different conditions with 2 technical replicates each) can be modified for use in other projects